Home/Lifehacks/Public Wi-Fi Security: Risks, Tips, and How to Protect Your Data in 2025

 VPN for Public Wi-Fi: Why and Which to Choose

-• Encrypts all your traffic
+• Encrypts all your internet traffic

 • Masks your IP address